hande-qmc/hande/documentation/manual/input/calcs/fciqmc.rst

     .. note::

         This is an experimental option and may or may not improve performance.
-In particular, it's efficiency is highly dependent upon architecture and MPI implementation.
+In particular, its efficiency is highly dependent upon architecture and MPI implementation.
 For expert use only!

 ``load_balancing``